The fractional AI executive model for mid-size companies

 You’re perfect for fractional if you have episodic AI needs - launching an AI initiative, evaluating vendors, building an AI strategy.
 These are 3-6 month sprints, not permanent positions.
 Why pay for 12 months when you need 3?

 Budget reality matters too.
-If you’re under 500 employees, you probably can’t match the median CTO salary of $223,000 plus another $150,000+ in benefits and equity.
-But you can afford $8,000-$15,000 monthly for 10-25 hours per week of senior expertise.
+If you’re under 500 employees, you probably can’t match competitive CTO compensation plus substantial benefits and equity.
+Workers with AI skills now command a 56% wage premium, up from 25% the prior year.
+But you can afford reasonable monthly fees for 10-25 hours per week of senior expertise.

 Think about organizational readiness.
 When you have a strong team that can execute but lacks strategic direction, fractional executives thrive.
 They provide the playbook; your team runs the plays.